Sculpting with Fire

 This piece is hand-crafted from hundreds of scorched silk organza fabric; the piece was meticulously pinned into a collective circle that rises about 6 inches off the surface

-Lighting Interaction: The sheer organza possesses a luminous quality, which can be further amplified and dramatized with directional gallery lighting.
+Lighting Interaction: The sheer organza possesses a luminous quality, which has been amplified and dramatized with directional gallery lighting.

 Note: As captured in the images below, mounting the piece on a dark backdrop maximizes the contrast, but it can be installed on any wall tone.